PFython/stargazer/README.md

 `chomedriver.exe` is included in this repository but you can replace with the relevant `selenium` web-driver for your preferred browser.
 Please see `selenium` docs/tutorials widely available elsewhere.

 Hopefully `stargazer` will be of interest to people getting started with `selenium` and web scraping generally.
 It's not super elegant or even PEP8 compliant, but does show how a simple web scraping challenge can be met quickly, understandably, and extensibly.

+Earlier versions of `stargazer` used `BeautifulSoup` but with a little extra work I'm please to say it now works using just `selenium`.

 # 5. CONTRIBUTING